 Loan Repayment Assistance

 The Law School's Loan Repayment Assistance Program is administered by OCS and helps graduates entering public service.

 Federal, state, and employer-based loan repayment programs operate independently of William & Mary's.
 Equal Justice Works provides an overview of some of these programs and offers debt relief webinars and other resources.www.equaljusticeworks.org.
 Heather Jarvis, a nationally-recognized expert on education debt relief, offers loan repayment information via webinars, a blog, and other resources. www.askheatherjarvis.com.

 Pledge of Student Professionalism

 OCS takes seriously the obligation to educate students about the importance of professionalism in the recruiting and hiring process.
 Responsiveness, ethical conduct, courtesy, integrity, and self-responsibility are the core of professionalism.

-First-year students attend two programs on professionalism, one sponsored by OCS and one by the Viriginia State Bar.
-Each first-year student also completes a Statement of Student Professionalism.
+First-year students attend programs on professionalism, including one by the Viriginia State Bar.
+Each first-year student also completes a Pledge of Student Professionalism.